-The Utopia verbal critical reasoning test – In this nine-minute test there are 16 questions in a true/ false/ or impossible to say format.
-The paper version of this test contains 40 questions to be answered in 30 minutes.
-You are given reference material in the form of information about the magazine, the publisher and sample articles from the magazine itself.
-The test will ask you to evaluate whether a set of statements are true, false or it is impossible to say using the information in your media pack only.
+The Utopia verbal critical reasoning test – On this nine-minute test there are 16 questions, whereas the paper version of this test contains 40 questions to be answered in 30 minutes.
+You are given reference material in the form of information about the magazine, the publisher, and sample articles from the magazine itself.
+The test will ask you to evaluate whether a set of statements are true, false, or it is impossible to say using the information in your media pack only.

-The Utopia numerical reasoning test – This is an 18 minute test in which you have to answer 16 multiple choice questions.
+The Utopia numerical reasoning test – This is an 18 minute test in which you have to answer 16 multiple-choice questions.
 The paper version of this test contains 30 questions answered in 50 minutes.
-You may use a calculator in this test.
-You will be presented with various different pieces of numerical data relating to the magazine, including circulation figures, cover prices, advertising rates and results from a leadership survey.
+You may use a calculator on this test.
+You will be presented with various pieces of numerical data relating to the magazine, including circulation figures, cover prices, advertising rates, and results from a leadership survey.
 This test assesses your ability to manipulate these figures into correct deductions.
-Learn more about taking numerical critical reasoning test including how to work with ratios, percentages, calculators and more with JobTestPrep.
+Learn more about taking numerical critical reasoning test including how to work with ratios, percentages, calculators, and more with JobTestPrep.

 The Utopia abstract reasoning test – There are only 16 questions to complete in this 45 minute test.
 You will be given a series of diagrams and patterns and have to choose the next shape in the sequence from a set of options.
-JobTestPrep's abstract reasoning preparation page can explain more about this test, and provide practice questions helping you learn how to spot patterns and complete the sequence.
+JobTestPrep's abstract reasoning page can explain more about this test and provide practice questions, helping you learn how to spot patterns and complete the sequence.

 Please note that JobTestPrep's practice packs are generic packs aimed at helping you prepare for the tests, but they are not based on the Utopia set of tests.

-CWS verbal test – The online test contains 16 questions to be answered in 10 minutes, the paper and pencil test contains 32 questions in 20 minutes.
-In this test you are given material from safety handbooks, training materials and staff notice boards and asked to decide whether statements based on this information is true or false.
-Learn more about verbal reasoning tests with JobTestPrep.
+CWS verbal test – The online test contains 16 questions to be answered in 10 minutes, the paper and pencil test contains 32 questions to be answered in 20 minutes.
+In this test you are given material from safety handbooks, training materials, and staff notice boards and are asked to decide whether statements based on this information are true or false.
+Learn more about JobTestPrep's verbal reasoning tests.

-CWS numerical test – In this test you have 16 questions to answer in 17 minutes (or 32 questions to answer in 20 minutes in the paper and pen format).
+CWS numerical test – On this test you have 16 questions to answer within 17 minutes (or 32 questions to answer in 20 minutes in the paper-and-pen format).
 You are given tables of numerical information and questions on the data you see.
 In order to answer questions in this test you need to be able to manipulate information including percentages and basic reasoning.
-Learn more about numerical reasoning tests, how to prepare for them, and calculators in these tests.
+Learn more about numerical reasoning tests, how to prepare for them, and calculators on these tests.

-CWS mechanical reasoning test – You have 12 minutes to answer 20 questions in the Coast test, or 20 minutes to answer 40 question in the paper and pencil test.
+CWS mechanical reasoning test – You have 12 minutes to answer 20 questions on the Coast test, or 20 minutes to answer 40 question on the paper-and-pencil test.
 You are assessed on your understanding of basic principles of physics such as forces and energy.
-You will be given illustrations of gears, pulleys, levers, hydraulics or other mechanical processes, and you have to choose which of the multiple choice options reflects the operation illustrated.
+You will be given illustrations of gears, pulleys, levers, hydraulics, or other mechanical processes, and you have to choose which of the multiple-choice options reflects the operation illustrated.
 Learn more about mechanical reasoning tests on our dedicated pages.

-CWS Fault detection test – In this test you are measured on your visual inspection, spatial ability and fault finding abilities.
-In this test you are shown the workings of 10 different machines, with questions setting out a process of an object passing through four of the machines.
-You have to identify whether each machine is working or faulty based on the output at the end of the process.
+CWS fault detection test – On this test, you are measured on your visual inspection, spatial ability, and fault finding abilities.
+Additionally, you are shown the workings of 10 different machines, with questions setting out a process of an object passing through four of the machines.
+You have to identify whether each machine is working or faulty, based on the output at the end of the process.
 This is a paper-based test with 30 questions to be completed in a 10 minute time frame.

-CWS SPC1 plotting data test – The Statistical Process Control (SPC) is a 15 minute test with as many questions.
-Using a calculator, you will be required to calculate totals, averages and range values for clusters of five measurements following which the results need to be plotted correctly.
+CWS SPC1 plotting data test – The Statistical Process Control (SPC) is a 15 minute test with numerous questions.
+Using a calculator, you will be required to calculate totals, averages, and range values for clusters of five measurements following which, the results need to be plotted correctly.

 CWS personality questionnaire – This is a personality questionnaire based on 13 different scales.
 You will be given statements and you have to choose which one of the options fits into your personality makeup.
 Learn more about personality tests and how to take them with JobTestPrep.

-In this test you are presented with a situation and you need to choose a response most suited to both your personality and the work role you are in.
-The Criterion Partnership customise SJTs to the organisation and role they are recruiting to, allowing you to get a feel for the requirements of the job, and how you might respond to them.
+On this test you are presented with a situation and you need to choose a response most suited to both your personality and the work role you are in.
+The Criterion Partnership customises SJTs to the organisation and role they are recruiting to, allowing you to get a feel for the requirements of the job, and how you might respond to them.
 SJTs are tests that require you to answer with your “work personality”.
-Find out more about SJTs, including tips on how to approach them, and some sample practice questions, see our situational judgement test pages.
+Find out more about situational judgement tests including tips on how to approach them and some sample practice questions.

-We hope you have found this page setting out the Criterion Partnership’s tests useful.
-Practising for tests such as these ones is crucial.
-Learn about how JobTestPrep can help you prepare for psychometric and aptitude tests on our website.
+Practising for tests such as these is crucial.
+Learn about how JobTestPrep can help you prepare for psychometric and aptitude tests.

 Criterion Partnership and other trademarks are the property of their respective trademark holders.
 None of the trademark holders are affiliated with JobTestPrep or this website.